Our 2023 BRI Undergraduate Summer Research Poster Fair was on August 10, 2023.

 - Paragraph (500 words or less) summarizing your interest in neuroscience or physiology;

 - In a separate file, applicants need to rank in order of preference, the top three research training areas: Neuroendocrinology, Sex Differences, and Reproduction; Neural Repair; Neural Microcircuits; Neurobehavioral Genetics; Molecular and Cellular Neurobiology; or Molecular, Cellular, and Integrative Physiology.

-- Application deadlines have been extended to January 18th, 2023 11:59 pm PT.
+- The application deadline is December 15, 2023, 11:59 pm PT.
 Please send all additional application material to BRI-SURE (Brisure@ucla.edu)